 Fundraisers have always been some of the most heart-warming events.
 Since the aim of our industry is to bring people together and help foster lasting human connections, adding a good cause to the mix is the delicious cherry on top.
 Unfortunately, the world will never run out of causes that call for external support.
 But on the upside, amazing people all over the world have shown time and time again that they are not afraid to come forward and raise awareness and resources for those in need.

 In 2020, the COVID-19 pandemic became of the greatest challenges humanity had to face in recent history.
 Millions of lives have been lost, businesses burned to the ground, and countless people found themselves in precarious situations.
 And in the face of all of this, Enthusiast Gaming decided to do something good for the world.
 In an effort to mitigate the damages caused by the pandemic, the gaming network partnered with streaming giant Twitch to both bring a smile to people’s faces and raise money for the World Health Organization’s COVID-19 Solidarity Response Fund.

-This extraordinary experience, yet another among the best 2020 virtual events, took place in the early stages of lockdown in the United States, back in March 2020.
-The 12-hour stream brought together celebrities from all walks of life, including pop-stars Joe Jonas and John Legend, YouTuber Lindsey Stirling, Olympic gymnast Aly Raisman.
+This extraordinary experience, yet another among the best 2020 virtual events, took place in the early stages of lockdown in the United States.
+The 12-hour stream brought together celebrities from all walks of life, including pop-stars Joe Jonas and John Legend, YouTuber Lindsey Stirling, and Olympic gymnast Aly Raisman.
 Tubefilter reported that “according to creator analytics firm Arsenal.gg, Stream Aid garnered peak concurrent viewership of 135,000 on the day of, and a collective watch-time of over 1.2 million hours”.
-In the end, the event was able to raise a whopping $2.8 million for the cause – a beautiful display of how our industry can do incredible things.
+In the end, the event raised a whopping $2.8 million for the cause.
+It’s a beautiful display of how our industry can do incredible things.